 Interview with Dr Patrick Geoghegan, Professor of Modern History at Trinity College, Dublin.
 “Talking History” on Radio Eirann, the Republic of Ireland, 1 March 2020.

 https://www.newstalk.com/shows/talking-history-234948 (Segment commences at 37 ½ minutes into the program.

 Interview with Jon Faine on Radio Melbourne’s ‘The Conversation Hour’, 26 April 2019.

 Interview with Phillip Adams on Radio National’s ‘Late Night Live’, 12 March 2019.

-	Interview with Tim Brunero on ABC Radio Digital’s ‘Saturday Afternoons’, 3 August 2019.
+Interview with Tim Brunero on ABC Radio Digital’s ‘Saturday Afternoon’, 3 August 2019.